atiro/museum-data-visualisation/intro.md

 (work in progress)

-An attempt to track the cultural heritage data being collected in the (Museum Data Service)[https://museumdata.uk]
+An attempt to visualise the cultural heritage data being collected in the (Museum Data Service)[https://museumdata.uk]

 ```{tableofcontents}